NazgulCoder/Nazgul-IP-Camera-Toolset/README.md

 # RTSP Streams
 This project was made since all the RTSP Stream tools we find online don't really work, or require too much work/settings (e.g. ffmpeg, mpv, VLC), or are not open source.

-With this toolset written in Python (so you can run them almost anywhere) all you have to do is just replace in the .txt file the RTSP URLs.
+With this toolset written in Python (so you can run them almost anywhere) all you have to do is just replace `rtsp_urls.txt` file the RTSP URLs.

 In the OLD Folder you can find some previous sketches and tests, but they are not meant to be used since are highly unstable.